akbartus/Yolov8-Pose-Detection-on-Browser/README.md

 * Image based YOLOv8 pose detection powered by ONNX.
 It recognizes multiple classes/objects.
 Works very fast.

 ## Setup
 Copy the contents of each folder and just run respective html file.
-All code, i.e. style and scripts are included in html file.
+All code, i.e. style and scripts are included in each html file.

 ## Models
 <b>ONNX</b>.
 Original YOLOv8n-pose model taken from official Ultralytics repository and converted to onnx.
 NMS file was created using adapted version of Wahyu Sentianto's <a href="https://github.com/Hyuto/fun/tree/master/test-onnx-graph-surgeon">graph surgeon example</a>.